 - VIII.C.1. a. e.
-PARTIAL COMPLIANCE - MH staff provide case management to patients with serious mental illness who are in segregated housing. - 3E 100 was converted to single cells for patients on the MH caseload and eliminates need to classify as administrative segregation when MH recommends single-celled housing. - Developed 24 high acuity/high security male IOP beds at the Rio Cosumnes Correctional Center the majority of patients admitted were housed in administrative segregation. - Collaboration occurred with Custody on the development of the RVR and Administrative Segregation referral form and trained custody on referral process in December 2021. - MH provided updated training on MH RVR and Administrative Segregation Reviews following SME recommendations related to Administrative Segregation assessment in April 2023. - VIII.C.2. a. b.
-PARTIAL COMPLIANCE - Began Administrative Segregation MH assessments in December 2021. - o MH staff provide case management to patients with serious mental illness who are in segregated housing. - MH continues to collaborate with custody on efficient use of attorney booths for patients in administrative segregation.VIII.C.3. - a. b.
-PARTIAL COMPLIANCE - o Patients developing signs/symptoms of decompensation are referred to mental health for assessment. - MH staff provide case management to patients with serious mental illness who are in segregated housing and monitor for decompensation.
+PARTIAL COMPLIANCE - MH staff provide case management to patients with serious mental illness who are in segregated housing.

+- 3E 100 was converted to single cells for patients on the MH caseload and eliminates need to classify as administrative segregation when MH recommends single-celled housing. - Developed 24 high acuity/high security male IOP beds at the Rio Cosumnes Correctional Center the majority of patients admitted were housed in administrative segregation. - Collaboration occurred with Custody on the development of the RVR and Administrative Segregation referral form and trained custody on referral process in December 2021. - MH provided updated training on MH RVR and Administrative Segregation Reviews following SME recommendations related to Administrative Segregation assessment in April 2023. - MH has hired six of eleven MH RVR and Ad Seg clinicians. - VIII.C.2. a. b.
+PARTIAL COMPLIANCE - o Began Administrative Segregation MH assessments in December 2021. - MH staff provide case management to patients with serious mental illness who are in segregated housing. - MH continues to collaborate with custody on efficient use of attorney booths for patients in administrative segregation.VIII.C.3. a. - b.
+PARTIAL COMPLIANCE - Patients developing signs/symptoms of decompensation are referred to mental health for assessment. - MH staff provide case management to patients with serious mental illness who are in segregated housing and monitor for decompensation.
-Placement of Prisoners with Serious Mental Illness in Segregation

-(Section VIII; Provisions D.)

-Status: PARTIAL COMPLIANCE
+Placement of Prisoners with Serious Mental Illness in Segregation (Section VIII; Provisions D.) Status: PARTIAL COMPLIANCE